ThomasBrazier/EasyMareyMap/README.md

 Moreover, it adds new features not included in MareyMap original:
 * automatic calibration of the smoothing parameter
 * bootstraps to estimate a 95% confidence interval
-* graphical zone selection to exclude a bunch of outlier markers
+* graphical zone selection to easily exclude a bunch of outlier markers

 ## Installation